 14. Next, you'll see a screen telling you that the modem is rebooting.
 This step will take about 3 minutes.

-15. Once the upgrade is complete, you will be taken to the main "Modem GUI Login" screen.
-Wait 2-5 minutes for the DSL and internet lights on the modem to turn green before trying to access the internet.
+15. Once the upgrade is complete, you will be taken back to the main "Modem GUI Login" screen.
+Wait 2-5 minutes for the DSL and internet lights on the modem to turn green before trying to browse to a webpage to test that your connection is good.